Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/assessment/readme.md

 If you're going to run your code in node.js you should print the output to the console.

-If you're going to display the data in the browser you'll need to make an HTML and run your page in a local server to avoid CORS issues.
+If you're going to display the data in the browser you'll need to make an HTML file and run your page in a local server to avoid CORS issues.

 ### Challenge 1